 - 51 chairs in educational leadership

 - 41 research centres recognized by the University Council

 A number of affiliated research institutions, including the CHU de Québec-Université Laval Research Centre, North America’s leading French-language centre for health research.

-The Sentinel North project, recipient of the biggest grant ever awarded in the University’s history ($98 million from the federal Canada First program), is now halfway complete.
-Under this transdisciplinary initiative, 600 members of the university community are working to enhance our understanding of the northern environment and its influence on humankind and health.
+The Sentinel North project received the biggest grant ever awarded in the University’s history ($98 million from the federal Canada First program).
+Under this transdisciplinary initiative, more than 600 members of the university community are working to enhance our understanding of the northern environment and its influence on humankind and health.